 Summary

-Smith College was upgrading its Drupal platform and wanted a brand-new component library to revamp the site.
+Smith College needed to upgrade its site’s CMS and wanted a new look to modernize the site.

-Role: Lead UI/UX designer partnering with UX researchers, front-end developers, and the client web team.
+Role: Designed a new component library as Lead UI/UX designer while partnering with researchers, front-end developers, and the client web team.

 The problem

 Smith College was working with a very limiting and rigid site-building platform.
-They were forced to use custom code to alter components to tell their story, and updates weren’t easy for authors to make.
+Updates were difficult for authors to make, and they were forced to insert custom code to alter components to tell their story.
 Pulled from stakeholder interviews and a goals workshop, the design goals were to implement storytelling tools to create an exciting content experience, to have a visual design that is fresh and joyful while featuring the campus and its students, and for the site to enable clear communication.

 New homepage.
 Click/tap on the prototype content to simulate page load.
 Then, keep clicking or use the arrows to simulate user scroll.
 If the prototype isn’t loading, use this link.